Working Holiday Japan Visa: How To Get It?

 • New Zealand

-How to Obtain a Working Holiday Japan Visa?
+How to Obtain a Working Holiday Visa?

-• Must be a citizen of one of the countries mentioned above and residing in your home country at the time of application.
+✔Must be a citizen of one of the countries mentioned above and residing in your home country at the time of application.

-• The primary purpose of your stay is to travel and not to work, to deepen your understanding of Japan.
+✔The primary purpose of your stay is to travel and not to work, to deepen your understanding of Japan.

-• Must have reasonable funds to cover total expenses during the first stay.
+✔Hold reasonable funds to cover total expenses during the first stay.

-• You have not been issued a Working Holiday Visa in the past.
+✔Must haven’t been issued a Working Holiday Visa in the past.

 *Please refer Ministry of Foreign Affairs of Japan for more information.

-2. Apply for a Working Holiday Visa in Japan
+Apply for a Working Holiday Visa

 1. Duly filled out the visa application form.